 APR’s website does not contain a lot of information about its compliance policies or training programs.
 There is some information on its Frequently Asked Questions page, and they provide a link to the Ask Doctor Debt website for consumers concerned about mounting bills.

-As of October 2017, the BBB has not received any reviews or complaints for APR.
-The BBB has given them a rating of A+.
+As of October 2017, the BBB has not received any reviews or complaints for American Profit Recovery, Inc. The BBB has given them a rating of A+.
 Since August 2015, the Consumer Financial Protection Bureau (CFPB) has closed 5 complaints against APR.
 Justia lists at least 5 cases of civil litigation naming APR as a defendant.

 In December 2015, a complainant had closed a bank account but later received a collection notice about a debt associated with the closed account of which the complainant was unaware.
 Apparently, some companies had attempted to process payments through the closed accounts, resulting in the accrual of a balance, which was then forwarded for collection to APR.
 APR representatives allegedly attempted contact with the complainant’s husband and son for a combined amount that did not reflect accurate accounting.
 Despite sending letters to stop collection efforts, the complaint alleged that APR insisted on continuing “calling and being rude and disrespectful and threatening.”